KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 This article describes the KeyboardKit callout engine and how to use it.

 In KeyboardKit, input callouts and action callouts are important parts of the typing experience.
-While input callouts highlight the key that is being pressed, action callouts can be used to show secondary actions when a key is long pressed.
+Input callouts highlight the key that is being pressed, while action callouts show secondary actions when a key is long pressed.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.